 I became a fan of Pretty Guardian Sailor Moon when I was in high school.
 I managed to scrap together enough money to buy the comic books, and I used to record the TV episodes on VHS tapes.

 After college, I started working full-time while selling my artwork online.
 From 2006-2012, I built the majority of my collection.
 It started with DVD box sets and dolls.
-I didn’t mean to collect over four bookcases of Sailor Moon, but here we are and now I have over 600 licensed items!
+I don't think I meant to end up with four and a half bookcases, but here we are and now I have over 600 licensed items!